Bad Dürrenberg

 Bad Dürrenberg is a spa town in the Saalekreis district, in Saxony-Anhalt, Germany.
 It is situated on the river Saale, approx. 8 km southeast of Merseburg.
-It is known for its graduation tower, the largest one in Germany.
+It is known for its historic graduation tower (for extracting salt from brine), the largest one in Germany.

 Geography

 The town of Bad Dürrenberg is located on the river Saale between the cities of Leipzig, Merseburg and Weißenfels.
-In the south of the town, the Ellerbach flows into the right side of the Saale.
+In the south of the town, the Ellerbach river flows into the Saale from the east.

 Neighboring districts

 The neighboring districts are Leuna to the north, Markranstädt in (Leipzig district) to the east, Lützen (Burgenlandkreis) to the south and, to the west, Weißenfels (Burgenlandkreis).

 Town and hinterland

 The following table shows the population of the town itself and those of the municipal divisions (Ortschaften) which were formerly independent municipalities.
 Oebles-Schlechtewitz was absorbed into Bad Dürrenberg in 2008, and Nempitz and Tollwitz in 2010.

+History

+Late stone age to early 1700s

+The area has been populated since Mesolithic times.
+The elaborate Mesolithic burial of a woman and baby dating to 7000-6800 BC was discovered in 1934 in a riverside spa garden.
+The woman is thought to have been a shaman.

+By 993, the oldest part of the town, the Keuschberg district, was occupied by Otto III, Holy Roman Emperor.
+Documentary evidence exists from 1197 for a fortified royal court.

+From 1656 to 1738, the area of the town was part of the Bishopric of Merseburg, in turn part of the Secondary Principality of Saxony-Merseburg.